-Aker Systems Ltd is committed to achieving Net Zero emissions by 2050.
+Aker Systems Limited has committed to achieving Net Zero emissions by 2050.
 Furthermore, through our Carbon Reduction Plan we are targeted to achieve Net Zero emissions by 2041.
+Scope 1 emissions, arising directly from our sites and company-operated assets, currently account for 53.75% of total in-scope emissions.
+Progress towards our long-term targets will therefore depend largely on implementing energy efficiency training across our workforce.

 Baseline emissions are a record of the greenhouse gases that have been produced in the past and were produced prior to the introduction of any strategies to reduce emissions.
 Baseline emissions are the reference point against which emissions reduction can be measured.